brennanfee/winfiles/readme.md

 I install as many applications as I can automatically using two different install managers.
 [AppGet](https://appget.net/) and [Scoop](https://scoop.sh/).

+### AppGet

+AppGet is generally the first source to install an application.
+If both Scoop and AppGet offer the same application, AppGet is used (with a few exceptions).
+It manages updates to applications well and can even handle applications that self-update (such as Google Chrome or Firefox).

+### Scoop

+Scoop is best for managing command-line applications or tools where multiple versions may be needed (such as programming languages like Python, Ruby).
+While the focus is on command-line tools, when AppGet doesn't offer an application Scoop will still be used.

 ## License

 [MIT](license) © 2019 [Brennan Fee](https://github.com/brennanfee)